Introduction

 Follow these steps to properly use a lead test kit on furniture:

-- Read Instructions: Carefully review the instructions included with your lead test kit, as different kits may have specific steps that are essential for accurate results.
+- Read Instructions: Carefully review the instructions that accompany your lead test kit, as different kits may have specific steps critical for accurate results.

-- Prepare the Test Area: Choose a small, inconspicuous area of the furniture for your initial test.
-This minimizes visible damage if the test requires scraping or rubbing.
+- Prepare the Test Area: Select a small, inconspicuous spot on the furniture for your initial test.
+This way, any necessary scraping or rubbing will be less noticeable.

 - Conduct the Test: